 We will provide as much notice as possible to members when we are notified of shut off events that will affect our transmission feeds.
 PSREC will post information at www.psrec.coop, on social media (Facebook and Twitter) and via text message.
 To sign up for text messages, login to SmartHub and set your notification preferences.

 Preparing ahead for power outages can help make the best of a bad situation.
 Equip your home with a power outage kit that includes a flashlight and extra batteries; a battery-powered radio with extra batteries; a telephone connected directly to the phone jack (cordless phones need electricity to operate); a one-week supply of drinking water and non-perishable food and a cooler for storing frequently used foods.
 Food spoils more quickly if the refrigerator door is opened.
 Keep these items on hand to make an outage more tolerable: a manual can opener; an alternative cooking source; and a deck of cards, board games and a book.

 If someone in your home depends on electric-powered, life-sustaining equipment, make a plan for backup power.

-If you are going to install a generator and connect it to your home’s electrical system, please make sure it is done to code using an automated system or a manual double-pull double-throw switch that separates your house from the grid.
+If you are going to install a generator and connect it to your home’s electrical system, please make sure it is done to code using an automated system or a manual double-pole, double-throw switch that separates your house from the grid.
 Failure to do so could cause injury or fire, leading to potentially massive liability on your part and disconnection from the grid, if discovered.
-For more information on a double-pull double-throw switch, please talk to a licensed electrician.
+For more information on a double-pole, double-throw switch, please talk to a licensed electrician.